pfalcon/ScratchABlock/README.md

 On Debian/Ubuntu Linux, these can be installed with `sudo apt-get install python3-yaml python3-nose`.
-Alternatively, you can install these via Python's own `pip` package manager with (should work for any OS): `pip3 install -r requirements.txt`.
+Alternatively, you can install these via Python's own `pip` package manager (should work for any OS): `pip3 install -r requirements.txt`.

 ScratchABlock uses the *PseudoC* assembler as its IR.
 It is an assembler